 Enosh is accredited with the sowing of the religious seed of Yahweh, sometimes referred to as the ‘Cult of Yahweh’.
-Since Adam and Eve had unity with God, then it would seem that this unity proceeded into the instruction of Seth, and then Enosh.
 There are academic controversies concerning in which historical period the ‘appearance’ of Yahweh arrives, but it is also true that a companion question must follow: to whom are Cain and Abel offering sacrifice?
 To whom are they speaking?
-It seems somewhat obvious that are referring to a pre-existent entity, that is, if we are to take early portions in any literal manner whatsoever.
-For this writing Yahweh is assumed existent as ‘from the beginning’.
-The root of Yahweh is, “I Am,” which lends itself to eternality.
+It seems somewhat obvious that they are referring to a pre-existent entity, that is if we are to take early portions in any literal manner whatsoever.
+For this writing, Yahweh’s existence is assumed as ‘from the beginning’.
+The root of the word Yahweh is, “I Am,” which lends itself to eternality.

-During the historical period of Enosh societies become more complex, even if this complexity is due only to an increasing number of people.
-Scattered tribes are no longer quite so scattered, forcing tribal groups into more interaction.
+During the historical period of Enosh, societies become more complex due to an increasing number of people.
+Agrarian tribes are no longer quite so scattered, forcing tribal groups into more interaction.
 Villages surviving on agriculture and animal husbandry begin to grasp the power of trade.
-As a counterpoint they also organize as a unified force.
-Rough times may be afoot, and if Tubal-Cain roams the land then war is inevitable.
-Dominant families would wield a greater and greater influence, whether in the lineage of Adam and Eve, or from pagan families, and certain family members are bound to become notable.
+Dominant families wield greater and greater influence, whether in the lineage of Adam and Eve or from pagan family lines.

-Even so, and as tumult often provides, Unity is beginning to take hold in the minds of men.
-Belief in the One God is often equated with a development into higher reason, perhaps better described as a more enlightened state, or a more unified state of mind.
+Amidst concerning conflicts, Unity is beginning to take hold in the minds of men.
+Historians equate belief in the One God with a development into higher reason, perhaps better described as a more enlightened state, or a more unified state of mind.
 This development would occur during the early copper-bronze age (3,000 BC or earlier, see Gen. 4.22), a time of great upheaval.
-What were before different gods for each season, now becomes one god overseeing the land, the sky and the seasons.
-With the one god acceptance, those who were once before strangers are now those with whom we can openly share beliefs and understanding.
-As for the advancement of mankind, this could be likened to a spiritual-industrial age.
+What was before different gods for each season, now becomes one god overseeing the land, the sky, and the seasons.
+With the one god acceptance, those who were once before strangers can more openly share beliefs and understanding.
+As for the advancement of mankind, a new spiritual-industrial age dawns.

-Enosh is believed to be the focal point of removing pagan societies from beliefs in diverse gods and bringing them into the belief in the One God.
-Enosh would have to be equipped with the talents and gifts needed to accomplish such a work.
-Enosh would have to travel, perhaps performing as an itinerant preacher, preaching God and reviving prayer for whomever he meets.
-His discussions would have to be reasoned, convincing, and we know he had one great gift—he was able to speak the Word of God to a crowd.
+Generally accredited as the progenitor of removing pagan societies from beliefs in diverse gods, Enosh focuses mankind toward the belief in the One God.
+Enosh, equipped with the needed talents and gifts, allowed him to accomplish such a work.
+Enosh’s mission would require travel, perhaps performing as an itinerant preacher, preaching God, and reviving prayer for whomever he meets.
+We know he had one great gift—he was able to speak the Word of God to a crowd.
 His spoken word would resonate with power, well reasoned and convincing.
 Enosh was almost certainly accompanied by other family members, and/or a group of supporters.
 His would have to be considered a proto-Jesus ministry.

 MINISTRY of ENOSH

-Enosh’s pursuance of spreading the message of Yahweh, Enosh would be required to manifest a strong appeal, but also to demonstrate reason and logic.
-‘Miracle’ might be one word for it, ‘power in the spirit of God’ might be another.
-Thus it might be reasonably assumed that Enosh’s speaking of the Word would result in real effects.
+To spread the message of Yahweh, Enosh would be required to manifest a strong appeal, but also to demonstrate reason and logic.
+Enosh would have spoken in the ‘power in the spirit of God’.
+It is known that his ministry spread.
+Thus it might be reasonably assumed that Enosh’s speaking of the Word resulted in real effects.
 He may have been a healer.
 Probably he had the gift of inspirational speaking.
 He may have had great powers of conversion through his spoken word.
 He may have spoken a pure form of knowledge, directly enlightened within his speech, as opposed to mere explanations.
-Portions of this spoken word would also indicate he was in some fashion a wisdom teacher, else why listen?
+This spoken word would also indicate he was in some fashion a wisdom teacher, else why listen?
 He would be providing the teachings handed down from Adam and Eve and then from his father, Seth.

-Even though Enosh was consciously bringing forth the knowledge and wisdom teachings, in man there seems a basic lack of responsibility relative to assuming knowledge, as well as the hearing and use of the spoken word (see, Naming).
-This responsibility pertains to the proper use of the tongue, the use of well directed speech, power within speech, and the proper use of knowledge generally.
-It now enters upon man that with this lack of individual responsibility man begins to abuse the word of God, and the work of Enosh begins to become undone.
+Even though Enosh brought forth the knowledge and wisdom teachings, mankind seems to have wanted the results of speaking the word, but not the knowledge nor wisdom to go with it (see, Naming).
+Proper use of the tongue, the use of well-directed speech, power within speech, and the proper use of knowledge generally, mankind’s lack of individual responsibility leads to abuse of the word of God.
+The work of Enosh begins to become undone.

 Trouble for mankind begins when he twists the speaking of the Word after his own nature, after his individual desires or vanities, instead of only the good or for spiritual reasons.
-This kind of speaking is much like casting spells or incantations.
-It is forgetting about God except for what the person can get out of Him, instead of to receive from Him.
-It is an unrighteous attempt to force power into our own hands, rather than power bestowed or released by the hands of God, or from the personal kingdom within.
+Men are using their spoken word, empowered from the spirit to cast spells or incantations.
+Men forget about God except for what the person can get out of Him, instead of receiving from Him.
+It is an unrighteous attempt to force power into the hands of men, rather than power bestowed or released by the hands of God, or from the kingdom within (spirit).
 This ‘getting’ is illustrated by Eve’s naming of Cain.
 In contrast, ‘receiving’ or ‘granting’ is the namesake of Seth.
 Enosh, however, indicates weakness in either intellectual or emotional abilities (aish.com, search Enosh).
 We will get to Enosh’s personal troubles shortly.

-In terms of the Way a serious break in enlightenment consciousness occurs.
-With belief in the One God there is one focus.
-The mind naturally becomes unified, can readily follow principles, and then moves into a broad based enlightened thinking, thence to the greater enlightenment itself.
-Wholeness begins to take center stage, which leads to peace, calm deliberation, and opens the door for the spirit to witness.
-Wholeness, for example, is prosylitized by Jesus throughout his ministry.
+In terms of the Way, a serious break in enlightenment consciousness occurs.
+With the belief in the One God, there is one focus.
+The mind naturally becomes unified, can readily follow principles, and then moves into broad-based enlightened thinking, thence to the greater enlightenment itself.
+Wholeness begins to take center stage, which leads to peace, calm deliberation and opens the door for the spirit to witness.
+Jesus proselytizes wholeness throughout his ministry, for example.

-The word ‘violence’ is mentioned twice, in Gen. 6.11 and 6.13.
-This may indeed have been physical violence and assaults, but the violence against the spirit of God becomes the greater crime, for this always becomes the precursor to creating a world of physical violence.
-Mankind’s consciousness can begin to move quickly in the wrong direction, and during Enosh’s generation the assault on the spirit of God increases.
-This perpetration upon the spirit becomes near complete, and is related as such in the story of Noah.
+Mentioned in Gen. 6.11 and 6.13, ‘violence’ relates to physical violence and assaults.
+But the violence against the Spirit of God becomes the greater crime, for this always becomes the precursor to creating a world of physical violence.
+Mankind’s consciousness can begin to move quickly in the wrong direction, and during Enosh’s generation, the assault on the spirit of God increases.
+This perpetration upon the spirit becomes near complete and is related as such in the story of Noah.
 That “all men had lived corrupt lives on earth” (Gn.
 6.12-13) tells us that the very thoughts of man—his ideas, his attitudes, his motives—became ungodly and thus results in a compounded corruption.

 If there occurs an abandonment of God, something must take its place.
 A rise in false-intellectualism will sprout its wings and ascend.
 After all, the panoplies of the gods must be explained!
-Tortuously, proofs and logical arguments based upon pagan notions take the place of a faith-based direct relationship with God and the enlightened knowledge which follows.
+Tortuously, proofs, and logical arguments based upon pagan notions take the place of a faith-based direct relationship with God and the enlightened knowledge which follows.
 In the pursuit after the many gods, enlightenment becomes subsumed.
-If the spirit of God is diminished, then revealed knowledge is diminished.
-A general suppression of the spirit of God occurs, the kingdom within is pillaged.
-No longer must you seek, but special rites, sorceries and the like may now take seeking’s place.
+The diminishment of God diminishes revealed knowledge.
+General suppression of the Spirit of God occurs, the kingdom within suffers a pillaging.
+No longer must you seek, but special rites, sorceries, and the like may now take seeking’s place.

-Many reasonings must have been proffered to excuse the misuse of God’s word, to explain man’s relationship to the stars while leaving God Himself in the background.
-True acts of faith followed by the proofs of faith leave the arena of man’s experience (Epistle of James, 2.14-26)*.
-Man is no longer brought to God, nor is man reminded of God, which faith demonstrations supply.
-It is generally understood that armed with Enosh’s knowledge men began to think that they did not need God.
-They looked only to themselves, sorting for themselves the good and the bad, a certain intellectualism not wedded to God or Godly wisdom.
+Tortured reasonings proffer excuses relative to the misuse of God’s word.
+True acts of faith, then followed by the proofs of faith, leave the arena of man’s experience (Epistle of James, 2.14-26)*.
+No longer brought before God, nor reminded of Him, faith demonstrations vanish.
+Armed with Enosh’s knowledge men began to think that they had no need for God.
+They looked only to themselves, sorting for themselves the good and the bad, with a certain intellectualism not wedded to God or Godly wisdom.